rezoner/playground/docs/documents/intro/tween.md

 # Tween

-A tween is an animation of a value from A to B using given equation.
+A tween is an animation of a value from A to B using given easing equation.

 There is a simple tweening engine in playground.